 The Pruno Fund was established to help exonerated men and women succeed in transitioning from prison to life on the outside.
 The Fund provides three types of grants to individuals and organizations.

 Emergency Grant.
 Individuals can request a cash grant for an emergency situation.
 If you need to pay a utility bill, if you need to see a dentist or doctor, if you can’t pay your rent this month—each of these is an emergency situation for which you can apply for a grant of up to $1,000 in a 12-month period.
 Once you have reached a total of $1,000, you will no longer be eligible to apply for an Emergency Grant from The Pruno Fund.
 To apply for an Emergency Grant, complete the online application and upload your supporting documents.
-Once you have completed your application and provided your supporting documents, we will review your application and let you know within 72 hours if you have been awarded a grant.
+Once you have completed your application and provided your supporting documents, we will review your application and let you know within 3 business days if you have been awarded a grant.
 All grants will be paid directly to the service provider.

 Organization Grant.
 Periodically, we will invite certain organizations to apply for a grant of up to $25,000 by delivering a request for proposal.
 An organization that provides services to exonerated men and women might be requested to submit a proposal.
 Funds granted to an organization must be used in direct support of an exoneree and not for overhead and other administrative expenses.
 If you are a post-exoneration support program, a grant to pay for temporary housing for an exoneree would qualify.
 Our funds for Organization Grants are limited and we do not accept unsolicited proposals.